TN 149 (06-25)

 Spanish Language Script

-• Su derecho a recibir o solicitar los beneficios termine y no haya ninguna otras reclamaciones o apelaciones pendientes;
+• finalice su derecho o elegibilidad para los pagos y no haya otras reclamaciones o apelaciones pendientes;

 3. c.

-Request authorization for SSDI and SSI if the person is filing a concurrent claim or is receiving concurrent benefits.
-Otherwise, only request authorization for the benefit he or she is filing for or receiving, or is material to an SSI claimant or recipient’s eligibility.
+Request WEIA for SSDI and SSI if the person is filing a concurrent claim or is receiving concurrent benefits.
+Otherwise, only request authorization for the benefit they are filing for or receiving, or that is material to an SSI claimant or recipient’s eligibility.

 4. d.